 , but in the end just can't resist their own feelings.
 Or maybe their intentions were pure at the beginning, but the excessive attempts to help their target caused feelings to bloom.

-can be mitigiated if the older man heroically tries to pair the younger woman off with men her own age.
+when an older man tries heroically to pair a younger woman off with men her own age, only to fall for her himself.

 -arity ensues.
 An easy way to obtain a Downer Ending